roman-milk/roman-milk.github.io/teachers-confused-mind.md

  Susan was satisfied that Beth and Josh both wanted to continue her programming and reinstalled the commands, plus a few changes.
 Beth wanted Susan to ease off the arousal commands.
 Her body no longer got aroused with every word and touch.
 She didn't need it as her own body craved his presence and didn't need any additional help.
 The first month or so was tough to keep everything secret and by the end of the school year, Beth was openly wearing a collar every day to school.

  After a month or so, Linda and Brenda decided to stop their relationship.
 Brenda was going off to college and she met a new guy and having Linda around was difficult to explain.
 Linda hated to lose Brenda, but understood that it was time.
-Report_Story #5